End the most common form of littering

 17,2oo

-cigarette butts were collected in total during only 7 weeks.
+cigarette butts were collected in total over only 7 weeks.

 17,2oo,ooo